allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

 * Acceptable Conduct (A):
   * Members shall
-    * :heavy_exclamation_mark: TODO: add items in the A category for attendance
+    * :heavy_exclamation_mark: Shall attend in person class if they are showing no COVID-19 symptoms signs
+    * :heavy_exclamation_mark: Effectively communicate to our professor about if you are not able to attend class

 * Unacceptable Conduct (U):
   * Members shall not
-    * :heavy_exclamation_mark: TODO: add items in the U category for attendance
+    * :heavy_exclamation_mark: Coming to class showing COVID-19 symptoms
+    * :heavy_exclamation_mark: Expect to get participation credit for not showing up to class without a valid excuse

 ### Deadlines